djagula/api/README.md

 * [OCO-2](http://www.skywatch.co/oco2) (Level 2 only)
 * [TES](http://www.skywatch.co/tes) (Level 2 and 3)

-You can use the API to search satellite imagery and datasets by wavelength (band), cloud cover, resolution, data level, source, location, and date.
+You can use the API to search satellite imagery and datasets by wavelength (band), cloud cover, resolution, data level, source, location, and date-time.

 There are two ways to use the API: [Graphical User Interface](https://app.skywatch.co) (GUI) or Command-Line Interface (CLI).
 The GUI can only be used to search for Landsat-8 imagery.
 API calls through the CLI will return a JSON (JavaScript Object Notation) response with a signed URL to download imagery and datasets that meet the search criteria.